Tepatitlán F.C.: Liga Premier 2017–18

-On 19 May 2018, Tepatitlán was proclaimed champion of the 2017–18 season of Serie A de México after defeating Loros UdeC by penalty shootout in the promotion final.
-However, they were not promoted to Ascenso MX and were forced to remain in Serie A after the Mexican Football Federation ruled the club did not meet the necessary requirements.
+Tepatitlán was crowned as champions of the Liga Premier in the Apertura 2017 tournament.
+On 19 May 2018, the club also won the Campeón de Campeones de la Liga Premier, after defeating Loros UdeC by penalty shootout.
+However, they were not promoted to Ascenso MX and were forced to remain in Serie A, after the FMF ruled the club did not meet the necessary requirements.